Akinesia112/irdl/docs/contributor-guide/processing_flow.rst

 ``output_format="raw"`` returns the canonical provider-stage artifact before ``irdl`` processing.
-For all other Output Formats, ``irdl`` either materializes the output directly from a SOFA provider artifact or ingests the data to SOFA first and then converts from SOFA to the requested representation. ``provider="auto"`` is transparent: IRDL logs the direct and convertible Provider order, then reports which Provider won.
+For all other Output Formats, ``irdl`` either materializes the output directly from a SOFA provider artifact or ingests the data to SOFA first and then converts from SOFA to the requested representation. ``provider="auto"`` is transparent: IRDL logs the provider-native and ingest-derived Provider order, then reports which Provider won.
+Final non-raw output is reused from the ``output`` cache before any Provider download starts, even for explicit Provider requests.
 See the public class docs in :doc:`/reference/python_api`.

 When ``export_dir`` is provided, ``irdl`` copies the requested artifact to the Export Directory.
 The cache remains intact so later calls can reuse provider, ingest, or output artifacts.